slugo/github-downloader/README.md

 Node script for downloading all files from a github repo.
+(Need to check error handling)